 The Ultimate Guide to Audio Advertising

-Now more than ever, digital audio's popularity is skyrocketing.
-Adults continue to increase their time spent listening to digital audio—more so than other digital media.
-Audio advertising remains more relevant than ever, and it expands the opportunity for more precise targeting and stronger connections with consumers.
+Digital audio's popularity is skyrocketing.
+Adults continue to increase their time spent listening—more so than other digital media.
+Americans are clocking in four hours per day with audio.
+It’s no surprise that audio advertising remains more relevant than ever, and it expands the opportunity for more precise targeting and stronger brand connections with consumers.

 Digital audio allows listeners to tune in from anywhere, and advertisers must capitalize on those magic moments of connection.
 So, what are the advantages of audio advertising, and how can we harness its power?
 Let’s get into it.